Skip to main content

 Circadian rhythm & sleep pressure (why clinicians start here)

 Sleep pressure builds with wake time; circadian alerting follows a roughly 24-hour clock.
 Mis-timed light, shift work, caffeine, and anxiety can fragment sleep architecture.
-That is why evidence-based pathways emphasize schedule stabilization, light strategies, and ruling out apnea—before optional wellness add-ons.
+That is why proven pathways stress schedule stabilization, light strategies, and ruling out apnea—before optional wellness add-ons.

 Biomagnetism does not re-time your circadian clock in the way light therapy or prescribed chronotherapy might.
-If used, frame it as possible relaxation support—not a substitute for CBT-I, medications, or devices.
+If used, frame it as possible relaxation support—not a substitute for CBT-I, medicines, or devices.

 No large, widely accepted clinical trials establish biomagnetism as a treatment for insomnia.
 Mechanisms described in practitioner literature (e.g., terrain / pH balance concepts) are not mainstream sleep-medicine endpoints.
 Most reports are anecdotal or experiential.
-Approach biomagnetism as a complementary exploration only, with conventional sleep care as primary.
+Frame biomagnetism as a wellness approach only, with standard sleep care as primary.

 For mainstream sleep science background, use authoritative patient resources (e.g., NIH, CDC, Sleep Foundation)—linked in our references below.